 Every cycling fan will feel a rush when hearing the illustrious names of Trouée d’Arenberg, Mons-en-Pévèle, and Carrefour de l’Arbre.
 Those are the stretches of pavé that lie at the heart of the Hell of the North.
 Last year, this year, next year…

-Tension will start to rise when approaching Trouée d’Arenberg.
+Tension will start to rise when approaching Trouée d’Arenberg, after 161,5 kilometres.
 The 2,284 metres section heads straight on through the woods and because it descends slightly speeds are high and crashes lurk.
 If you aspire to win the race, you have no choice – you have to spend energy at the front at this point.
 Otherwise, you risk getting caught up behind or in crashes.

-Obviously, the renowned pavé of Mons-en-Pévèle is in the route of Paris-Roubaix 2017, too.
+Obviously, the renowned pavé of Mons-en-Pévèle is in the route of Paris-Roubaix too, after 208,5 kilometres.
 The combination of the length of 2,985 metres and the sorry state of the cobbles account for hardship in the peloton.
 Besides, the riders are far from fresh when racing these rocks.

 The cobbles in Roubaix itself are just for show.

 Paris-Roubaix 2017 is the last WorldTour race of record holder Tom Boonen.
 Is the four-time winner going to pull it off once more?